 Father Timothy and others served as prayer warriors throughout my journey with cancer, but the turning point really came in 2005.
 During surgery, the anesthesiologist wasn’t aware that I wasn’t completely sedated — so I felt each of the surgeon’s cuts into my body.
 It was excruciating.
 I couldn’t communicate with the doctors to let them know.
 When the pain got unbearable, the image of Jesus on the cross came to me.
 I kept focusing on that, and I felt that what I was experiencing was a true sharing of His cross.
 I could see and hear Jesus say, “Put in on the cross.”

 Faith saw me through that surgery, and my entire journey with cancer, even though it was certainly tested along the way.

-Now, as I enter the sixth decade of my life, I am committed to being a devoted wife, mother and Momma Rosie to my grandchildren, and to pursuing three passions: sharing His message of hope through speaking engagements, spreading the word about how to leave a legacy of love with family traditions, and helping the children of Myanmar through the Mindat Charity Association.
+Now, as I enter the sixth decade of my life, I am committed to being a devoted wife, mother and Momma Rosie to my grandchildren, and to pursuing three passions: sharing His message of hope through speaking engagements, helping the children of Myanmar through the Mindat Charity Association, and spreading the word about how to leave a legacy of love with family traditions.

 I have a “new normal” in terms of my activity level, because years of cancer treatments have had a lasting effect on my body.
 Yet, sixteen years after the original diagnosis — and after being told I had only two years to live — I am still here.
 My doctor calls me about every six months to remind me that I am a miracle.